 07 of 08

-You'll pay a little to park, but walking around is free and so are the samples that some of the food stalls hand out.
-If you get hungry and end up spending money, don't blame me.
-I'm also not responsible if you wander into The Grove next door and go shopping.
+You'll pay to park (unless you buy something and get free parking validation), but walking around the market is free and so are the samples that some of the food stalls hand out.

 08 of 08